atomvm/atomvm_lib/markdown/lora.md

 For example, this handler simply prints the received packet and quality of service to the console:

+    %% erlang
     handle_receive(_Lora, Packet, QoS) ->
         io:format("Received Packet: ~p; QoS: ~p~n", [Packet, QoS]).

+## Putting the device to sleep

+For low power applications, it may be useful to put the modem into sleep mode when application puts the MCU to sleep.
+Doing so can greatly enhance battery life.

+    %% erlang
+    ...
+    lora:sleep(Lora),
+    ...

 # LoRa Example